 Cutting a 3D model into smaller parts using Voronoi slicing is a popular way of simulating solid materials such as concrete, minerals and stone.
 It is a sweep line method based on Voronoi diagrams.
 A Voronoi diagram is a method of dividing the space that processes a group of points and generates an equal number of convex regions called cells.
 Fortune’s algorithm is a known algorithm for generating a Voronoi diagram from a selection of randomly placed points in a plane in O (n log n) worst-case running time and O(n) space [25].

-Based Hugo Ledoux’s paper [27], Voronoi shattering is produced the following way:
+Based on Hugo Ledoux’s paper [27], Voronoi shattering is produced in the following way:

 First the polygonal geometry is sampled to seek for a set of randomly placed points called seeds.
 Then, for each seed is created a group of planes that result in their matching Voronoi cells.
 For each of these cells, the mesh is cut causing a hollow that is filled in with newly generated faces.
 A collection of fragments is the result of this procedure.
 For this algorithm to work, the parameters need to be a closed mesh and enclosed points.